putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He stepped back in line.

 If that news was meant to be encouraging, it didn’t last long.
 The lieutenant became increasingly agitated as he flipped through the dozen or so pages.
-Then he paused to be think for several minutes.
+Then he paused to think for several minutes.
 Finally, he turned to the squad.

 “Squad leader, we are to proceed at bearing 157.23 for 12 kilometers and engage in a grid search pattern.
 We are to surveil a band of Rebels planning sabotage and terrorism of this facility and its crew.
 We are to track and report their position.
 We are to avoid contact at all costs.
 If we are seen by Rebels we are not to engage.
 Prepare your squad.
 We leave in one hour.”

 His delivery had sounded less than enthusiastic to the squad leader.
 Especially about the “we are not to engage” part.”
 But an order had been given.

 Shortly after, someone from the quartermaster’s office arrived with equipment for the mission.
-Among it was a long-range commlink for contacting the Imperial base.
+Among them was a long-range commlink for contacting the Imperial base.
 Their standard commlinks, made for intrasquad communications, had too short a range.
 Also included were portable trackers that could detect nearby life forms and the other troopers’ personal transponders.
 Knowing where the Rebels are, as well as one’s own squad, would be useful for such a stealthy mission.

 Also included was camping equipment and food rations for at least two weeks.
 Unusually, grenades, mines or other explosives were not included.
 Not even small demolition charges.
 But the quartermaster did have a gift of sorts.